 10. Myth: Smaller breasts may not produce enough milk to feed the baby

 Truth: Bra size isn’t a reliable predictor of milk production, but some breasts do produce better than others, Stuebe says.

 OK, quick biology lesson from Stuebe: An adult woman’s breasts are made up of both fatty tissue and milk-making glandular tissue.
 One woman might have small breasts that are packed with glandular tissue (great for milk production), while another has very large breasts that are mostly fatty tissue (not so great).

 “It’s not easy to predict milk-making based on breast size, which is why it’s important that all moms and babies see a pediatric provider at three to five days after birth to check in on how breastfeeding is going,” Stuebe says.

-Myth: You can’t get pregnant while breastfeeding.
+11. Myth: You can’t get pregnant while breastfeeding

 Truth: We don’t know who started this rumor, but breastfeeding is definitely not birth control.
 “You can absolutely get pregnant while nursing,” Gruber reassures.

 Frequent nursing does prevent ovulation.
 But, if you pump and use bottles, or your baby doesn’t want to eat often, you’re going a longer time between feedings at the breast than a mom who breastfeeds every couple of hours.